 Sanders suspends presidential campaign, rendering Biden presumptive Democratic nominee

-Bernie Sanders has suspended his Democratic presidential campaign -- all but handing the nomination to former Vice President Joe Biden.
+Bernie Sanders suspended his Democratic presidential campaign on Wednesday, effectively ensuring former Vice President Joe Biden will be the party's nominee even as the liberal Vermont senator vowed to continue to lead his "movement" into the future.

-The senator from Vermont initially announced the decision during an all-staff conference call Wednesday morning, and followed up with a formal livestreamed address to supporters shortly before noon.
+The senator, at one point the front-runner for the nomination, initially announced the decision during an all-staff conference call Wednesday morning, and followed up with an address livestreamed to supporters shortly before noon.

-Citing Biden’s lead of over 300 convention delegates, Sanders declared: “The path toward victory is virtually impossible.”
+Citing Biden’s lead of more than 300 convention delegates, Sanders declared: “The path toward victory is virtually impossible.”

 He continued: “I have concluded that this battle for the Democratic nomination will not be successful. ...
 I do not make this decision lightly.”